dnmore/react-restaurant-app/README.md

-# React Restaurant
+# Cravewaves

-React Restaurant application built using React and Firebase
+Restaurant application built using React and Firebase.

 ## Features